apache/nuttx/Documentation/components/paging.rst

 ``include/nuttx/arch.h``.
 However, for the case of this paging logic, the architecture specific functions are declared in ``include/nuttx/page.h``.
-Standard, architecture-specific functions that should already be provided in the architecture port are :c:func:`up_block_task` and :c:func:`up_unblock_task`.
+Standard, architecture-specific functions that should already be provided in the architecture port are :c:func:`up_switch_context`.
 New, additional functions that must be implemented just for on-demand paging support are:

 .. c:function:: int up_checkmapping(FAR struct tcb_s *tcb)